Stadsherberg 2024

 foto: google earth

 3D printed model of the mountain on the border of Switzerland and Italy.
 Usually a cad program that uses heightfields (greyscale to elevation) is limited to 256 steps.
 That would result in stepped slopes, not nice to look at.
-I used Rhino 3D and grasshopper to import the original geotiff files with a higher resolution (16 bit = 65K levels).
+I used Rhino 3D and the grasshopper plugin Bison to import the original geotiff files with a higher resolution (16 bit = 65K levels).
 Much better, smooth slopes.

 Janninks light